crowbar/crowbar-ui/README.md

 `NODE_ENV=production npm run postinstall`

+8 - Update the `tested_step` variable in `routes/api/upgrade.js` depending on the scenario you want to test.
+This is used to properly fill the mocked status API response.

-8 - Run the server at http://localhost:3000 with (you will need to restart it every time you make changes in the backend, but not in the layout or front-end in general):
+9 - Run the server at http://localhost:3000 with (you will need to restart it every time you make changes in the backend, but not in the layout or front-end in general):

 `NODE_ENV=production npm start`